 Chocolate Burfi

 It’s the festive season, and Diwali is right around the corner!
-I recently shared a recipe for Mango Kalakand on the blog, and now I’m sharing a recipe that I’ve been working on for quite a few Diwali seasons.
-It was never quite right… until now.
+I recently shared a recipe for Mango Kalakand, and now I’m sharing a recipe that I’ve been working on for quite a few Diwali seasons.
+It was never quite right, until now.
 Introducing… the easiest and, dare I say, best… Chocolate Burfi!

 This Indian chocolate fudge tastes nothing like… well, actual Fudge (for which I also have an excellent recipe).
-Now don’t come after me, but… traditional fudge is good and all; it’s just very one-note.
-But this Indian chocolate burfi is on a different level and has far more depth in flavor: it’s chocolatey, milky, and has a hint of cardamom.
+Fudge lovers please don’t come after me when I tell you I prefer chocolate burfi to fudge.
+I find traditional fudge to be a bit one-note whereas chocolate burfi has more depth in flavor: it’s chocolatey, milky, and has a hint of cardamom.
 It’s also a completely different texture than fudge – this chocolate burfi is more crumbly and dry in texture (as it should be) rather than moist and soft.

 This is a twist on the more traditional chocolate burfi, which is typically made up of two layers – a white milky layer and then a chocolate layer on top.
 Rather than fussing around with layers – I’ve made an entirely chocolate burfi, not only is it easier to make but there’s more chocolatey flavor, which is really what you want when you’re eating choco burfi.
 You still get that milky flavor too – thanks to the milk powder.